datacarpentry/image-processing/episodes/09-connected-components.md

 ~~~
 {: .output}

-In the 1-jump version, only pixels that share a side, are considered connected.
+In the 1-jump version, only pixels that neighbors in rows or columns, are considered connected.
 With two jumps, however, we only get a single objects, as pixels are also considered connected along the diagonals.

 ~~~